jeysal/livetemplate-scriptengine-macro/README.md

 ## Installation

-Once released, you will be able to install the plugin from the [JetBrains IntelliJ IDEA Plugin Repository](https://plugins.jetbrains.com/).
+You can install the plugin from the [JetBrains IntelliJ IDEA Plugin Repository](https://plugins.jetbrains.com/idea/plugin/9365-livetemplate-scriptengine-macro).
+In your IDE's plugin repository browser, you will find it named `LiveTemplate ScriptEngine Macro`.

 ## Usage